Le Grand Champ Bottom

-Le Grand Champ is (French for "the big field") is an alluvial floodplain, also called a bottom, extending along the Mississippi River in Ste.
+Le Grand Champ (French for "the big field") is an alluvial floodplain, also called a bottom, extending along the Mississippi River in Ste.
 Genevieve County, Missouri.

 The American Bottom stretches from St. Louis south along the east side of the Mississippi River all the way to the mouth of the Kaskaskia River, just north of Fort Kaskaskia, Illinois.
 At Morrow Island the American Bottom is broken by the Mississippi River, and on the west side of the Mississippi River the alluvial plain continues as the "Le Grand Champ" or Big Field Bottom, which includes Kaskaskia Island.

 Name

 Le Grand Champ was so named because it served as the main common agricultural land for Old Ste.
 Genevieve (Le Vieux Village de Ste.
 Genevieve).
 This name was the usual name for the common field of a French village.
 The field was also known as the "grand carre" or "quarre" to the French.
 Later, the Americans referred to the field as "The Big Field".